ekupaskibas18/ekupaskibas18.github.io/blogs/haikus/2023-12-11-dying-inside.md

 <br/><br/><br/>

-What a lovely sight
+What a lovely sight,
-So happy and full of life,
+So happy and full of life.
-And I'm dying inside.
+Here I'm dying inside.

 <footer>
   Randell Tuazon